Beacon is world-class because our Project Leads are world-class, having worked at such firms as McKinsey, Bain, BCG

 Click each below to see why we focus on these three firms

 Eric C. // McKinsey Alumnus

 Three of this Summer's Project Leads

 We want you to be comfortable with your Project Lead and the project.
-That's why you and your teammates will meet one-on-one and collectively with your Project Lead up to a month before your launch date to:
+That's why you and your teammates will meet over video chat one-on-one and collectively with your Project Lead up to a month before your launch date to:

 Go over your background, experience, interests, and goals

 Create a plan to maximize the value you get from the internship

 Meet your teammates and get to know one another and the project

 Meet your client and discuss the project and what role you'll assume

 Of course, most of your interaction with your Project Lead will occur during the 2 or 4 weeks that you're abroad on the Fellowship, during which you'll: